Television production is a highly-competitive career, which would suit you if you are determined, organised and work well under pressure

-A production coordinator may work on different kinds of programmes, such as news and current affairs, reality television shows, soap operas, dramas and comedies.
-They are usually involved at all stages of a project, working alongside everyone from early stages until completion.
+A television production coordinator is responsible for the administration, organisation and secretarial work involved in producing a television programme.
+You may work on different kinds of programmes, such as news and current affairs, reality shows, soap operas, dramas and comedies.
+You will usually be involved at all stages of a project, working alongside everyone from the early stages until completion.

 Production coordinators can specialise in one particular area of assistance or be known by other names, such as: